 - Design procedures for times when the EHR is down.
 Hopefully, such instances will be rare, but power outages and hurricanes do happen, so it is important for the staff to know what to do to keep records in these situations.

 - Include ongoing training and system improvements.
-As staff learn to work with the software, new ideas will come up and should be shared.
-As you use the planned workflow, inefficiencies may be exposed, and should be corrected.
+As staff learns to work with the software, new ideas will come up and should be shared.
+As you use the planned workflow, inefficiencies may be exposed and should be corrected.

 Medcare MSO is a full-service medical revenue cycle management company.
 We offer personalized billing services that result in increased revenue for all of our clients, and a full suite of support services including EHR implementation, up-to-date billing software, old AR recovery and much more.
 Give us a call at 800-640-6409 to find out how we can increase your bottom line while reducing the stress of running a medical business.